temporalio/proposals/versioning/worker-versions.md

 ## Improving the situation

-The `patch` type APIs can't be elimiated completely.
+The `patch` type APIs can't be eliminated completely.
 There will always be situations where a "broken" workflow needs to be fixed to make progress.
 Such fixes are typically less common than just making changes to workflow logic, though.